m1c0l/restless/backend/README.md

 ```
 - `<who>` is `0` for a project, and `1` for a developer.
 - `<id>` is the id of this object.
+- `<type>` is the type of this match.
+    - `1` is the default value, which indicates that both user and project have
+      swiped positively, and they made a match.
-- `<type>` is the type of this match. `1` is the default value, which indicates that both user and project have swiped positively. `0` means that the match has been declined by either user. `2` or more indicates that a party has accepted the match (a.k.a. sought more information about it)
+    - `0` means that the match has been declined by either user.
+    - `2` or more indicates that a party has accepted the match (a.k.a. sought
+      more information about it)

 #### Example
 Get all new matches for project with id 3: